Convert draw.io Diagrams to Real BPMN Without Redrawing

 A tool like Bizagi Modeler may be a better path.

-If you need collaborative BPMN-native process work
+If you need a shared BPMN-native workspace

 Why Crismo fits this migration story